ldynia/workshop-github-fundamentals/docs/notes.md

 ### What is a GitHub repository?

-A repository is a place where your git project and its files resides.
-Typical repository stores source code along with .git folder - a directory which tracks snapshot of changes introduced to your files.
+A repository is a place where your git project and its files reside.
+A typical repository stores source code along with .git folder - a directory which tracks snapshot of changes introduced to your files.

 ### Why to use GitHub repository?